zachasme/h3-pg/README.md

 ## Quick Overview

-If the prerequsites are met you can use the PGXN Client to download, build, and install, e.g.:
+If the prerequisites are met you can use the PGXN Client to download, build, and install, e.g.:

 ```
 $ pgxn install h3